Former Winnipegger still plans to canoe across U.S., in spite of broken foot | CBC News

 "There's not a lot of point for me to go to a doctor because they're just going to tell me to either have a cast on or not use it, and obviously I'm not going to listen to that," Jillian Brown laughed during a phone call to CBC earlier this week.

-Brown, 30, who now lives in Squamish, B.C., is about six weeks into a seven-month journey from Astoria, Ore., to Miami, Fla.
+Brown, 30, who now lives in Squamish, B.C., is about six weeks into a seven-month journey from Astoria, Ore., to Miami, Fla., along with fellow canoeist Martin Trahan.
 The goal is to paddle in a canoe through a 7,600-kilometre route and reach their destination by mid-November, a grueling course that will see them battle upstream currents, weather and long portages.

 The broken foot is just the latest challenge for Brown.